 Like all our shields, you decide which of these features you want to use.
 By connecting the inputs and outputs to the appropriate components (see the Components section), and by programming the Arduino to control those components (see the Software section), you can produce a huge variety of specific behavioral tasks.

-After you've built the board, you need to attach the components.
-If you're using a PCB, place the components in the holes that are marked, and they will already be connected.
-If you're using a proto-board, place them anywhere on the shield and connect to the appropriate pins using wires.
+After you receive the board, you need to attach the components.
+Solder the components in the holes that are marked, and they will already be connected.

-Here's a parts list.
+Here is a basic parts list.
 See our components section for more information on what each of these components does.

 Two IC sockets for the H-bridges to sit in